smiffy6969/razor-naff/README.md

 ```

-First of all, styling, we have placed this outside of the template because we are noy using shadow dom, we are using light dom ability as supplied by naff, this will ensure styling only loads once and targets the correct component in both cases.
+First of all, styling, we have placed this outside of the template because we are not using shadow dom, we are using light dom ability as supplied by naff, this will ensure styling only loads once and targets the correct component in both cases.
 If you are going to force `shadowDom: true` in your registration, then you can just put the style in the template, this will load the style for each dom fragment like so...

 ```html